Set Features for Anomaly Detection: Time Series Anomaly Detection Ablations

 \textbf{Number of projections.} Using a high output dimension for projection matrix $P$ increases the expressively but also increases the computation cost.
 We investigate the effect of the number of projections on the final accuracy of our method.
 The results are provided in Fig.~\ref{fig:slice_bin}.
 We can observe that although a small number of projections hurts performance, even a moderate number of projections is sufficient.
 We found $100$ projections to be a good tradeoff between performance and runtime.

 \textbf{Number of bins.} We compute the accuracy of our method as a function of the number of bins per projection.
-Our results ( Fig.~\ref{fig:slice_bin}) show that beyond a very small number of bins - larger numbers are not critical.
+Our results (Fig.~\ref{fig:slice_bin}) show that beyond a very small number of bins, a larger number of bins does not help.
 We found $20$ bins to be sufficient in all our experiments.

-\textbf{Effect of Gaussian density estimation.} Standard projection methods such as HBOS \cite{goldstein2012histogram} and LODA \cite{pevny2016loda} do not use a multivariate density estimator but instead estimate the density of each dimension independently.
-We compare using a full and per-variable density estimation in Tab.~\ref{tab:ablation_cov}.
+\textbf{Effect of Gaussian density estimation.} We ablate the use of Gaussian modeling in Tab.~\ref{tab:ablation_cov} (Quantized SWD).
 We can see that our approach achieves far better results, attesting to the importance of modeling the correlation between projections.

+\textbf{Comparison to the Sliced Wasserstein distance.} In Sec.\ref{sec:analysis} we highlight the connection between our approach and the Sliced Wasserstein distance.
+An empirical comparison between the approaches can be found in Tab.~\ref{tab:ablation_cov}.
+Our results show that computing the SWD without histogram binning can be much more accurate than with binning (Quantized SWD).
+However, the binning is necessary for our whitening technique (Sec.\ref{sec:anomaly_scoring}), which significantly outperforms standard SWD.
+We also note that increasing the number of bins (making the quantization finer) does not improve the accuracy of our full approach.

 \textbf{Comparing projection sampling methods.} We compare three different projection selection procedures: (i) Gaussian: sampling the weights in $P$ from a random Normal Gaussian distribution (ii) Using an identity projection matrix: $P = I$ . (iii) PCA: selecting $P$ from the eigenvectors of the matrix containing all (raw) features of all training windows.
 PCA selects the projections with maximum variation but is computationally expensive.
 The results are presented in Tab.~\ref{tab:ablation_proj}.
 We find that the identity projection matrix under-performed the other approaches (as it provides no variable mixing).
 Surprisingly, we do not see a large difference between PCA and random projections.